Technical working group on COVID-19 diagnostic tests

 In case the technical working group considers that an update of the EU common list of rapid antigen tests is required, a proposal will be presented to the Health Security Committee (HSC) for formal agreement.
 Updates of the EU common list of rapid antigen tests may concern additions and/or removals of rapid antigen tests, or updates regarding the availability of data and information (e.g. use of specific devices by countries or the publication of new validation studies).
 An addendum is published alongside every update of the common list, setting out further details and background information to the decisions taken by the technical working group.

-The technical working group meets on a regular basis and further updates to the common list of COVID-19 rapid antigen tests will be made as soon as relevant new data and information becomes available and has been carefully assessed by the technical experts.
+The technical working group meets once a month, and further updates to the common list of COVID-19 rapid antigen tests and/or the common list of COVID-19 lab-based antigenic assays will be made as soon as relevant new data and information becomes available and has been carefully assessed by the technical experts.

 Common list of COVID-19 rapid antigen tests

-- EU health preparedness: A common list of COVID-19 rapid antigen tests and a common standardised set of data to be included in COVID-19 test result certificates – agreed by the HSC, latest update on 23 July 2021
+- EU health preparedness: A common list of COVID-19 rapid antigen tests and a common standardised set of data to be included in COVID-19 test result certificates; and a common list of COVID-19 laboratory based antigenic assays – agreed by the HSC, latest update on 20 October 2021

 Submission of information by manufacturers